FermionicChaos/geodesy/doc/design/TheGeodesyEngine.md

 - Coordinate transforms and matrix operations.

 ### `gpu` Module

+The `gpu` namespace provides high-level, RAII-based abstractions over Vulkan, enabling developers to interact with GPU resources without direct management of raw Vulkan handles.
+It is explicitly designed to expose Vulkan functionality while maintaining safe memory management and code clarity.

+#### `gpu::context`

+- Manages the global Vulkan instance, surface, debug layers, and device selection.
+- Responsible for initializing the Vulkan environment and maintaining compatibility with validation layers.
+- Owns the primary `gpu::device` and acts as the root object for all Vulkan operations.

+#### `gpu::device`

+- Wraps a Vulkan logical device (`VkDevice`) and its associated physical device.
+- Manages queues (graphics, compute, transfer) and queue families.
+- Provides creation functions for GPU resources like buffers, images, and pipelines.
+- Owns a `VmaAllocator` for memory management using Vulkan Memory Allocator.

+#### `gpu::buffer`

+- Represents GPU memory used for storage, vertex, index, or uniform buffers.
+- Created through `gpu::device`, with parameters specifying usage and memory residency.
+- Exposes mapping/unmapping operations for CPU-GPU synchronization.
+- Backed by `VmaAllocation`, enabling efficient suballocation and defragmentation.

+#### `gpu::image`

+- Encapsulates Vulkan images used for color, depth, or sampling.
+- Supports attachment formats, mipmaps, and sampler creation.
+- Allows direct texture uploads with optional staging buffers.
+- Manages image views and layout transitions internally.

+#### `gpu::pipeline`

+- Represents a graphics pipeline composed of shader stages, render pass compatibility, and vertex input configuration.
+- Reflects shader uniform blocks and descriptor set layouts.
+- Created with awareness of the rendering context (e.g., multisampling, blend state).
+- Acts as a bridge between shader modules and draw command recording.

+All `gpu` types are intended to be constructed through `gpu::device` factories and stored in smart pointers for shared access across subsystems.
+The design ensures explicit Vulkan control while offering convenience and safety guarantees through C++ RAII idioms.

 - Abstractions over Vulkan: `gpu::buffer`, `gpu::image`, `gpu::pipeline`, etc.
 - Smart-pointer-wrapped GPU resource management.